← Back to guidesGUIDE · WEBHOOKS

 -H "X-API-Key: $ALGA_API_KEY"

-curl -X GET "https://algapsa.com/api/v1/webhooks/$WEBHOOK_ID" \
+curl -X GET "https://algapsa.com/api/v1/webhooks/$WEBHOOK_ID/health" \

 -H "X-API-Key: $ALGA_API_KEY"